is a Young Adult

 - Adult Fear: When one in three teenagers is committing suicide, small wonder that parents are desperate enough to support things like The Program.
 And the thought that the Program, the very thing they're supporting, is actually making their kids more likely to kill themselves, is even scarier.

 - Adults Are Useless: Every adult seen supports the Program unquestioningly, seeing nothing wrong with kids losing their memories.
-Except for Kevin.
+The few exceptions are Sloane's father, who tells her the truth about her brother against treatment protocol, and Kevin.

 - All Girls Want Bad Boys: